dollarshaveclub/tslint-config-dollarshaveclub/README.md

 ## Usage

-Once the `tslint-config-dollarshaveclub` package is installed, you can use it by specifying `dollarshaveclub`, `dollarshaveclub/ember`, or `dollarshaveclub/react` in the [`extends`](http://eslint.org/docs/user-guide/configuring#extending-configuration-files) section of your [TSLint configuration](http://eslint.org/docs/user-guide/configuring).
+Once the `tslint-config-dollarshaveclub` package is installed, it can be used by specifying `dollarshaveclub`, or `dollarshaveclub/react`.

 For frameworkless JS modules: